MAXSURF MOTIONS

 Harmonic Response of Damped, Spring, Mass System

 For most purposes, it is sufficient to model the vessel as a set of coupled spring, mass, damper systems undergoing simple harmonic motion.
-This is assumed by Maxsurf Motions and most other seakeeping prediction methods.
+This is assumed by MAXSURF Motions and most other seakeeping prediction methods.
 This method may be successfully applied to the analysis of the vessel’s motions provided that these motions are linear and that the principle of superposition holds.
 These assumptions are valid provided that the vessel is not experiencing extremely severe conditions.

 Response Amplitude Operator (RAO)